hamk-business-information-technology/os/docs/HAMK_BASIC_Software_MacUsers.md

 ***Vmware Fusion***

-Vmware Fusion is free for personal use, but needs more configuration than Parallels.
+Vmware Fusion is free, but needs more configuration than Parallels.
 So we recommend Parallels for new Mac users.
 If you are familiar with virtual machines, you can use Vmware Fusion.
 For smooth working we recommend least 16 GB of memory and an M2 series processor.
 You can download the Vmware Fusion software from [https://www.vmware.com/go/get-fusionplayer-key](https://www.vmware.com/go/get-fusionplayer-key)

 ***HAMK Vcommander***